devlead/devlead.se/src/DevLead/input/posts/2024/2024-09-22-preparing-for-dotnet-9.md

 Once you’ve set everything up, build your solution and resolve any issues that arise:
 1. **Source Issues**: The only code issue I encountered was an `Index` extension method for `IEnumerable<T>`, which is now built-in with .NET 9.
 In my case, the method was internal and semantically different, so I simply renamed it.

 2. **Dependency Errors/Warnings**: The .NET 9 SDK is more vocal about packages with security issues or deprecated dependencies.
-Even transient dependencies (ones you don’t directly reference) might trigger warnings. `dotnet nuget why` is helpful here.
+Even transitive dependencies (ones you don’t directly reference) might trigger warnings. `dotnet nuget why <solution/project folder> <packageid>` command is helpful here, which is part of the .NET 9 SDK.
 You can either pin specific versions or migrate to replacement packages (especially common with Azure SDKs).

 ### My Experience Running .NET 9 in Production